ResetXPDR/MSFS2020_AutoFPS/README.md

     - Once above a calculated altitude band above the the TLOD base altitude, the app priority will change from TLOD to FPS.
     - On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
   - Use Expert Options - When disabled allows the app to use default settings in conjuction with your chosen target FPS that should produce good automated FPS tracking, provided you have set a realistic FPS target within your system's performance capability.
 When enabled, the UI expands to show additional MSFS settings to adjust.
 If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 When Use Expert Setting is unchecked, the following internal settings are used by the app:
     - Auto Target FPS - user selectable.
-Enabling automatically disables TLOD Min +
+Enabling automatically disables TLOD Min + due to automation control ambiguity
     - FPS Sensitivity - 5%
     - VFR or IFR flight type - user selectable
     - Alt TLOD Base - VFR 100 ft, IFR 1000 ft
     - Avg Descent Rate - VFR 1000 fpm, IFR 2000 fpm
     - TLOD Minimum - VFR 100% of your current MSFS TLOD setting, IFR 50%
     - TLOD Maximum - VFR 300% of your current MSFS TLOD setting, IFR 200%
-    - TLOD Min + - enabled, unless Auto Target FPS is enabled
+    - TLOD Min + - enabled, unless Auto Target FPS is enabled then disabled
     - TLOD Max + - disabled
     - Decrease Cloud Quality
       - enabled by default and uses TLOD activation method